adnammit/movieAppV1/README.md

 # movie-picker

- Stores a to-do list of movies that you want to and have already watched.
+ Stores a to-do list of film and television that you want to and have already watched.

  This vital, relationship-saving software also includes a random movie selector to cut down on the amount of time discussing what movie you should watch tonight.